Filenaming Best Practices Include _____. Select All That Apply.

 • Improved Searchability: Well-named files are easily searchable, saving you time and effort.

-• Enhanced Organization: A structured filenaming convention promotes better organization and makes it easier to navigate your files.
+• Enhanced Organization: A structured filenaming convention promotes better organization and makes it easier to handle your files.

-• Better Collaboration: Consistent naming conventions facilitate seamless collaboration among team members.
+• Better Collaboration: Consistent naming conventions allow seamless collaboration among team members.

 • Reduced Errors: Clear and descriptive filenames minimize the risk of opening the wrong file or using outdated information.